gofractally/psibase/doc/psidk/src/psibase/README.md

 - `-o` or `--host` tells psinode to host the http interface.
 Its argument is a domain name which supports virtual hosting. e.g. if it's running on your local machine, use `psibase.127.0.0.1.sslip.io`.
 Right now it always hosts on address `0.0.0.0` (TODO).
 The port defaults to 8080 but can be configured with `--port`.
 The http interface also accepts p2p websocket connections from other nodes (see `--peer`).
 - `-s` or `--sign` tells psinode a private key with which to sign blocks.
 It must match the producer's public key.
 If the producer has no key set, then it may be omitted.

-Three more options are important for connecting multiple nodes together in a network:
+Four more options are important for connecting multiple nodes together in a network:

 - `--port` tells psinode the TCP port for the http interface.
 The default port is 8080.
 - `--peer` tells psinode a peer to sync with.
 The argument should have the form `host:port`.
 This argument can appear any number of times.
+- `--autoconnect` limits the number of out-going peer connections.
+If it is less than the number of `--peer` options, the later peers will be tried after a connection to an earlier peer fails.
 - `--p2p` tells psinode to allow external nodes to peer to it over its http interface at `/native/p2p`.

 psinode does not include https hosting; use a [reverse proxy](https.md) to add that when hosting a public node.